motion/orbit/notes/next.md

       - and then we run over the old items and clean them
       - this can basically be "score" based, where we come up with a scoring function that takes in recentness, interestingness-to-me, and interestingness-to-everything-in-this-space

-make search actually good

-high level:

-focus on what we can make really a big improvement in day to day first:

 # Project Fluidity

 - auto open peeks, better peek display, better search results display